dnjackson/eos/content/tutorials/concept-basics/operational-principle/index.md

 It’s not unusual for a more elaborate OP to be the one that actually motivates the concept design.
 For the PAT concept, it’s the revocation that’s the essence: without it, a simple password would do.

+## Generic and context-specific OPs
+Most concepts are generic, which means that they can be instantiated in different contexts, applying to different kinds of objects.
+The Trash concept, for example, can be applied to files and folders in a file system; or to messages in an email client; or to photos in a catalog.

+When writing an OP as part of a concept design, you’ll have to decide whether to write it in a generic form, or instantiated for the context at hand.
+My recommendation is that you write it initially in its instantiated, more concrete form, as this will let you assess more easily whether the concept will provide the value that’s expected.
+Then, once you’re happy that the concept is the right one, you can reformulate it in a more generic way to gain the benefit of a simpler and more flexible concept, and to ensure that you haven’t specialized the concept in some way that will make it unfamiliar.

+Here’s an example.
+Suppose you’re designing an email client, and realize that it would be convenient if the app were to automatically complete email addresses when they are typed in to the *to* or *cc* fields.
+You might start with an OP like this:

+- **PreviousRecipientCompletion**.
+After you have sent emails to a variety of addresses, each time you send an email and start to type an address, the app automatically suggests a completion based on the addresses previously used.

+Having written this, you realize there is nothing email-specific about this; this is just a simplified form of a generic concept:

+- **Autocompletion**.
+When you start typing a string, the system suggests suffixes that would extend the string to one that appears in a predefined dictionary, or to one that you previously typed.

 ## Purposes, not user goals

 The design of a concept is driven by some purpose that the concept fulfills.
 In some cases, this purpose is aligned with a simple user goal.
 The purpose of the *TextMessage* concept is to convey messages between users; a user following the OP (if you send a message to another user, then they will receive it) has the simple goal of conveying a single message.